StingraySoftware/HENDRICS/docs/scripts/cli.rst

     options:
-      -h, --help           show this help message and exit -r RMF, --rmf RMF    rmf file used for calibration.
+      -h, --help           show this help message and exit -r, --rmf RMF        rmf file used for calibration.
 Not working with XMM data
       --rough              Rough calibration, without rmf file (only for NuSTAR, XMM, and NICER).
 Only for compatibility purposes.
 This